Locations:

 • Symptoms and signs.

-The onset, timeframe and severity of symptoms can help providers determine the radiation dose and predict the symptoms and complications.
+Knowing the onset, timeframe and severity of symptoms helps providers determine the radiation dose and predict future symptoms and complications.

 When providers suspect radioactive contamination, they test your entire body with a tool called a Geiger-Muller counter to detect and measure ionizing radiation.
-To detect possible internal contamination, a provider will wipe your ears, mouth and wounds with swabs that they then test with the counter.
+To detect possible internal contamination, a provider will wipe your ears, mouth and wounds with swabs.
+Then, they’ll test the swabs with the counter.
 They may also test your pee and poop for radioactivity.

 Management and Treatment